tmux-python/tmuxp/doc/quickstart_python.rst

     >>> server.list_sessions()
     [Session($3 a_tmuxp_session), Session($1 tmuxp)]

 This returns a list of :class:`Session` objects you can grab.
-You could our current session with:
+We can find our current session with:

 .. code-block:: python

     >>> server.list_sessions()[0]

-That's not guaranteed. tmuxp works against current tmux information, the session's name could be changed, or another tmux session may be created, so :meth:`Server.getById` and :meth:`Server.findWhere` exists as a lookup:
+However, this isn't guaranteed, tmuxp works against current tmux information, the session's name could be changed, or another tmux session may be created, so :meth:`Server.getById` and :meth:`Server.findWhere` exists as a lookup.

 Get session by ID
 -----------------